Chapter 27 BWV 47 Wer sich selbst erhöhet,der soll erniedriget werden.

 And yet short though it is, the impact of conceit remains strong.
 The long sustained notes on Hoffart----pride or arrogance----cut through the musical texture like a knife.
 The continuo takes on an aggressive yet somewhat ‘opera buffo’ quality which Bach frequently associates with depictions of Satan.
 The version which Bach wrote for the obbligato violin (rather than the organ) is doubly appropriate, the Devil being traditionally associated with that instrument.
 Furthermore, the weird double-stopping puts one in mind of other portrayals of Satan from Biber to Saint-Saens.

 This is a superb miniature piece of picture painting.
-The sense of distain and distaste for haughtiness and that work of the Devil which God loathes, are both represented in the most potent manner.
+The sense of distain and distaste for haughtiness and the work of the Devil which God loathes, are both represented in the most potent manner.
 One almost regrets that Bach appears to conceal them amidst the least extensive parts of the aria.

 The return to the true Christian’s arabesques of gentle humility does, however, form a stark contrast with the sentiments now about to be expressed.